frePPLe/frepple/doc/model-reference/sales-orders.rst

                                    value as round_down(quantity / 10).
-This means that we allow the demand to be met only with at most 10 partial deliveries. owner          string            | A string to group sales order lines together under a parent. policy         string            | Defines how different sales orders with the same owner and same due date are shipped towards the customer.
+This means that we allow the demand to be met only with at most 10 partial deliveries. owner          string            | A string to group sales order lines together under a parent. policy         string            | Defines how different sales orders with the same owner are shipped towards the customer.
                                  | Possible values are:

                                  - | independent: